 Over the last 20 years of my military career, my family and I spent over seven years apart, due to deployments, remote/unaccompanied tours, and family needs.

 During that time our two sons grew from pre-teens into adulthood.
 There are many ways to survive family separation.
 There are also many ways to turn a temporary separation into a permanent one.
-Here are a few suggestions about how service members can negotiate the pitfalls of family separation.
+Here are a few suggestions about how servicemembers can negotiate the pitfalls of family separation.
 More help can be found here.

 GET A HEAD START

 Aside from the next item, relying on your faith, perhaps the most important thing you can do to survive a separation is to have the strongest possible relationship well before the time comes to depart.
 Healthy habits such as open communication and a strong prayer life take considerable time to develop.
 These habits should be in place before deployment, not hastily added afterthoughts in the midst of an already stressful time.

 There’s no substitute for a strong relationship with the living God to help us withstand every aspect of time apart.
 It’s best to make sure that the relationship is in place well before time apart begins.
 Although a deployed or PCS troop will have to find a chapel or church home after arriving downrange, the family should have a supportive church home.
 Christian friends (preferably military, who will understand the challenges), and a strong prayer and devotional life are essentials.
 But, don’t limit yourselves to church activities, even though those should be the foundation of your approach to time apart.